mosip/documentation/docs/collab-esignet-setup-guide.md

 ### Additional Video Resources

-* Watch this informative video [here](https://www.youtube.com/watch?v=ZfUPRv71s\_0,) to gain insights into e-Signet.
+* Watch this informative video [here](https://www.youtube.com/watch?v=ZfUPRv71s\_0,) to gain insights into eSignet.
-* Explore the [e-Signet Online Authentication Demo](https://www.youtube.com/watch?v=uNKlmw9KRFg) video for a practical demonstration of the authentication process.
+* Explore the [eSignet Online Authentication Demo](https://www.youtube.com/watch?v=uNKlmw9KRFg) video for a practical demonstration of the authentication process.
-* Watch [Running e-Signet Locally](https://youtu.be/nmIZl6Tmt68?si=odKFq3UUQrV1kb6H) - A quick comprehensive guide for local implementation.
+* Watch [Running eSignet Locally](https://youtu.be/nmIZl6Tmt68?si=odKFq3UUQrV1kb6H) - A quick comprehensive guide for local implementation.
-* Click [here](https://docs.esignet.io/) for detailed information about e-Signet.
+* Click [here](https://docs.esignet.io/) for detailed information about eSignet.

-> By adhering to these guidelines and making use of the available resources, you will be able to smoothly experience the different methods of login and authentication offered by e-signet. \
+> By adhering to these guidelines and making use of the available resources, you will be able to smoothly experience the different methods of login and authentication offered by eSignet.
 > This will guarantee secure and efficient access to the services you require.

 ### Get in Touch